 Some examples of qualitative web data include information collected from social media, search engines, product reviews, comments, or other web interactions.

-Interested parties can collect these data directly from the source (i.e., social media platforms), or utilize web data providers.
+Interested parties can collect this data directly from the source (i.e., social media platforms) or utilize web data providers.

 For example, with company employee review data, you can see the internal environment of a company and identify potential risks.
 The reviews are written by employees who work in the company, therefore it helps you assess the internal situation.
 If the reviews are negative, it might indicate problems in the company and make you think twice about investing in it.